-2015 Europe Working Capital Survey: Working Capital Practices of the Top European Companies
+2016 Europe Working Capital Survey: Working Capital Performance of Top European Companies

 REL, a division of The Hackett Group, has helped many of the world's leading businesses release billions through sustainable working capital improvements.
 REL focuses on three critical end-to-end processes: inventory management, accounts receivable and accounts payable to increase cash flow and service performance while reducing costs and business risks.